Last Changed: 04-09-20

 I craved more – to live wild in the wild.

 So, me and my Spotty [Dalmatian] ambled down the avenue and played living wild whenever loosed from the cramped quarters of home.
-Cartoon: Jerry B.

 I’m trapped in two worlds: One wild and free.
 One tame and domesticated.

 Alas, civilization (syphilization?) intruded, as it usually does.

 My fallback: I shared my Big Three – geology, astronomy, meteorology – with others, teaching high school earth science.

 Wonderful students, wonderful times, wonderful memories.

 But the wonder of living free in the wild still stalks my days and nights.

 So, until I dig ‘n fill my final hole, I’ll fight for starry nights,

 to free the stars from our blight of blazing nighttime lights.